> Folk Music > Songs > Bonnie Udny

 The origins of Dufftown Fair and Bonnie Udny are obscure.
 They are found in various forms in many part of the country.

 Daisy Chapman sang Bonnie Udny at the Aberdeen Folk Festival in October 1967.
 This recording by Peter Shepheard was included in 2000 on her Musical Traditions anthology of songs from Buchan, Ythanside.
-Another live recording from April 15, 1970 was included in 2012 on King's Head Folk Club, a Musical Traditions anthology of traditional performers at this London Folk Club 1968-1970.
-Rod Stradling commented in the accompanying booklet:
+Another live recording from 15 April 1970 was included in 2012 on King's Head Folk Club, a Musical Traditions anthology of traditional performers at this London Folk Club 1968-1970.
+Rod Stradling noted in the accompanying booklet:

 A song that sings the praises of Udny (5 miles east of Oldmeldrum) and her ‘rovin blades’ who ‘tak great pleasure in a-courtin fair maids.’
 Greig has a number of versions with various spellings of the town indicative of local pronunciation.
 He comments that the song is constantly being asked for in the columns of papers which encourage the hunt for old songs.
 But the song does not originate in Aberdeenshire: Logan's Pedlar's Pack has the related song Bonnie Paisley; the Sam Henry collection has Bonnie Portrush and Greig mentions other versions with Portmore, Kilkenny, Ury and Yarmouth, and links the song back to a song Over Hills and High Mountains dating from the late 17th century in Chapell's Old English Popular Music.

-The theme and form of this song facilitate its attachment to any locality, and versions are known under a variety of names: Yarmouth is a Pretty Town, Bonny Portmore, The Boys of Kilkenny, etc. Th is has led to a proliferation which makes identification of origins both difficult and hazardous, although perhaps one might guess at an Irish ancestry.
+The theme and form of this song facilitate its attachment to any locality, and versions are known under a variety of names: Yarmouth is a Pretty Town, Bonny Portmore, The Boys of Kilkenny, etc. This has led to a proliferation which makes identification of origins both difficult and hazardous, although perhaps one might guess at an Irish ancestry.
 In Christie’s Traditional Ballad Airs, 1881, the song was given as Bonny Portmore and it was probably an earlier relative of this that Robert Burns used as the basis of My Heart’s in the Highlands.
 The tune also does service for a recruiting song of Irish derivation, Johnny Gallagher.

 Gavin Greig deals at some length with this song in No. XXXII of his Buchan observer articles (Folk-Song of the North-East).
 He draws attention to a wide ramification of interlinking songs, starting with Peter Buchan's Portmore and taking in The Boys of Kilkenny, Bristol City and Yarmouth Is a Pretty Town.
 He also mentions a charming version from Renfrewshire—very close to John's, textwise— called Bonnie Paisley.